blinklet/learning/data-science/data-science-environment.md

 You specified the suffixes in the second *merge()* method because that is where you expect to encounter two columns with the same name, "Name".

-You can keep chaining Pandas dataframe methods to create a complex operation that merges dataframes, renames and deletes columns, and more.
+You can keep chaining Pandas dataframe methods to create complex operations that merge dataframes, rename and delete columns, and more.
 For example:

 ```python
 df1 = (